 Call your doctor right away if you notice any of these side effects:

-- Unexplained high fever
+- Unexplained high fever or chills

 If you notice these less serious side effects, talk with your doctor:

 - Pain, itching, redness, swelling, tenderness, or a lump where the shot was given